Pretty Pink Posh January 2026 Release - Sneak Peeks Day #1

 - Fine white embossing powder by Hero Arts

-- 110lb Neenah solar white cardstock (images)
+- 110lb Neenah solar white cardstock

-lundi 1 décembre 2025
+mardi 23 décembre 2025

 PRETTY PINK POSH SUPPLIES

-- Penguin friends stamp set
+- Penguin holder die set

 - Let it snow stamp set